fambit-app/fambit/README.md

 a small amount of bitcoin to his instance of the plugin.
 Now, each time he reads one of those neat blog posts about cars, Fambit will express his gratuity by sending a fraction of its remaining bitcoin funds to the blog author.

-## Are you making a paywall?
+## So, are you making a paywall?
 Don't you know paywalls are worse than old oatmeal?

 Fambit is _not_ a requirement to access content.
 Only users that _want_ to participate will be spending any bitcoin.
-The "Fambit Theory"™ is that many consumers _do_ want to pay for content, but not enough that it's worth manually paying some amount of actual money.
+The "Fambit Theory"™ is that many consumers _do_ want to pay for content, but not enough that it's worth manually spending any amount of actual money.
 The beauty of bitcoin is that very small amounts of value can be transferred, so users are able to express their gratitude in a way that's negligible per-user, yet can be a bonus for the content producer.

 ## but_why.gif?